-As at 31 December 2021, the Company has recorded a provision for tax contingencies of \$46.3 million.

-Due to the number of jurisdictions and the complexity in tax laws in those jurisdictions significant judgment is required in estimating tax exposures and/or contingent liabilities

-Our procedures performed in conjunction with internal tax specialists, included but were not limited to:

-- Obtaining an understanding of the process and key controls that management have in place to determine the taxation balances; - Evaluating the appropriateness of the Company's tax expense calculations and the rationale on which deferred tax assets and liabilities were recognised; - Challenging and evaluating management's assessment of uncertain tax positions and conclusions on complex tax arrangements through enquiries of the Company's Taxation department, and obtaining and considering the Company's correspondence with local tax authorities; - Evaluating the appropriateness of management's assumptions and estimates in relation to the likelihood of generating future taxable income to support the recognition of deferred income tax assets; and - Assessing the adequacy of the disclosures in notes 11, 23, and 30.
+Taxation The Company operates across a large number of jurisdictions, each with its own taxation regime and is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including application of transfer pricing rules, indirect taxes, and transaction-related tax matters as disclosed in Notes 11, 23 and 30.
+As at 31 December 2021, the Company has recorded an income tax expense of \$4.3 million, current and non-current tax receivables of \$0.8 million and \$0.9 million and a net current tax payable of \$1.5 million, deferred tax assets of \$10.1 million, and deferred tax liabilities of \$21.1 million.
+In notes 11, 23 and 30, the Company has disclosed its assessment of tax-related contingent liabilities and that the Company is subject to certain tax audits that arise Our procedures performed in conjunction with internal tax specialists, included but were not limited to: Obtaining an understanding of the process and key controls that management have in place to determine the taxation balances; Evaluating the appropriateness of the Company's tax expense calculations and the rationale on which deferred tax assets and liabilities were recognised; Challenging and evaluating management's assessment of uncertain tax positions and conclusions on complex tax arrangements through enquiries of the Company's Taxation department, and obtaining and considering the Company's correspondence with local tax authorities; Evaluating the appropriateness of management's assumptions and estimates in relation to the likelihood of generating future taxable income to support the recognition of deferred income tax assets; and Assessing the adequacy of the disclosures in notes 11, 23, and 30. --- --